jwngr/sdow/README.md

 3. `redirects` - Source and target page IDs for all redirects.
    1. `source_id` - The page ID of the source page, the page that redirects to another page.
    2. `target_id` - The page ID of the target page, to which the redirect page redirects.
-4. `searches` - Historical results of all past searches.
-   1. `source_id` - The page ID of the source page at which to start the search.
-   2. `target_id` - The page ID of the target page at which to end the search.
-   3. `duration` - How long the search took, in seconds.
-   4. `degrees_count` - The number of degrees between the source and target pages.
-   5. `paths_count` - The number of paths found between the source and target pages.
-   6. `paths` - Stringified JSON representation of the paths of page IDs between the source and target pages.
-   7. `t` - Timestamp when the search finished.

 Generating the SDOW database from a dump of Wikipedia takes approximately one hour given the following instructions: